-Depression looks different in every person with unique causes, symptoms, and manifestations in that person’s brain and life.
+Depression looks different in every person and has a unique blend of causes, symptoms, and manifestations in that person’s brain and life.
 (See: My Depression Is Not Your Depression)

-For some people, breaking a sweat, making dietary changes, practicing meditation regularly, or writing in a gratitude journal helps lift the dark cloud.
-For others, talking or texting with a therapist online or taking medication can bring relief.
-And still, for some, a combination of these do the job, while nothing seems to help an unfortunate few
+For some people, breaking a sweat, making dietary changes, practicing meditation regularly, or writing in a gratitude journal helps lift the cloud of depression.
+For others, talking or texting with a therapist online or in person or taking medication can bring relief.
+And still, for some, a combination of these does the job, while nothing seems to help an unfortunate few

-Neuromodulation medicine techniques have been around since the 1960s, have drastically improved with the aid of computers, and are used to successfully treat chronic pain, epilepsy, functional restoration, and movement, cardiovascular, gastrointestinal, and psychiatric disorders.
+Neuromodulation medicine techniques have been around since the 1960s and have drastically improved in recent decades with the aid of computers.
+They are successfully used today to treat many conditions, including chronic pain, epilepsy, functional restoration, and movement, cardiovascular, gastrointestinal, and psychiatric disorders, and more.
 For treating depression, neuromodulation techniques range from experimental to proven and noninvasive to surgical procedures.

 Transcranial Magnetic Stimulation

-To simplify greatly, depression is a dysfunction in the communication between the brain’s frontal lobe, the thinking brain, and limbic system which controls autonomic bodily functions, like breathing and heart beat, and endocrine function, particularly in response to emotional stimuli.
+To simplify greatly, depression is a dysfunction in the communication between the brain’s frontal lobe, the thinking brain, and the limbic system which controls autonomic bodily functions, like breathing and heartbeat, and endocrine function, particularly in response to emotional stimuli.
 TMS has been shown to increase dopamine release and help restore better communication and balance between the brain’s frontal lobe and limbic system.

 Neurofeedback is a noninvasive therapy where EEG sensors are placed on the scalp and ears to read the electrical activity of the brain.
 Brainwaves are monitored by a computer which gives real-time feedback to the person training in the form of an auditory or visual reward, like a video game.
 The person plays the video game with their brain.
 With consistent repetition, the brain learns to self-regulate and makes permanent physiological changes to perform more optimally which continues even when not training.
 Because it’s a learning process, the results of neurofeedback occur gradually over time.

-Neurofeedback has been used successfully for many conditions including depression, anxiety, autism, ADD and ADHD, brain injuries, stroke recovery, addictions, seizure disorders, learning disabilities, and more.
-Because neurofeedback fine tunes the brain’s performance, it can also be used to heighten focus and concentration such as required for school, playing golf, or other sports.
+Neurofeedback has been used successfully for many conditions including depression, anxiety, autism, ADD and ADHD, brain injuries, stroke recovery, addictions, seizure disorders, learning disabilities, chronic pain, dementia, and more.
+Because neurofeedback fine-tunes the brain’s performance, it can also be used to heighten focus and concentration such as required for school, playing golf, or other sports.

 Vagus Nerve Stimulation